Network analysis

 Using inspector.network_measures()

-, common network measures are calculated for the agent-level network.
+, common network measures are calculated for the actor-level network.
 If there are unconnected components within the network, the network measures are calculated for each component.

 [7]: